Evangelical Presbyterian Church in England and Wales: History

 In 1986, a Presbyterian conference was held in a Free Church of Scotland chapel in London, where a vision of a new Presbyterian denomination in England was proposed, which was to be faithful to Scripture and adhere to the Westminster Confession.
 As a consequence, the Presbyterian Association in England was formed in 1987 from several small Christian groups and existing congregations with efforts at church planting following.
 In 1991, an interim Presbytery was formed with congregations in Blackburn, Cambridge, Chelmsford, Durham and Hull to work towards the establishment of the new denomination.
 This came to fruition in 1996, taking the name, Evangelical Presbyterian Church in England and Wales.

 Several EPCEW ministers were instrumental in the 2020 founding of Westminster Presbyterian Theological Seminary in Gateshead, England.

+In 2024, the congregations at Sheffield, Lincoln, Blackburn and Bury St Edmunds announced their intention to separate from EPCEW.
+As of August 2025, these congregations were no longer counted by EPCEW as belonging to the denomination.

 Church planting

 In 2000, two congregations in Cardiff, Immanuel and Bethel, were accepted into communion.
 The EPCEW has grown significantly since its founding with a number of congregations joining the EPCEW and others being planted by existing churches.
-In 2016 the denomination planted a church in the Salford/Manchester area and is working to establish church plants in Oxford, Lincoln, Gloucester, and Sunderland.
+The denomination is working to establish church plants in Oxford, Lincoln, Gloucester, and Sunderland.
 They are actively looking to plant churches throughout England and Wales.